Aulendorf station: History

 The Royal Württemberg State Railways opened the Friedrichshafen–Ravensburg section of the Ulm–Friedrichshafen railway (Württemberg Southern Railway) in 1847 and extended it through Aulendorf to Biberach on 26 May 1849.
 The line was electrified in 2021.

 In 1869, the Herbertingen–Isny railway was opened and Aulendorf station became the main railway junction in Upper Swabia.

 The construction of the railways during a time of great distress in rural Aulendorf kept many people from starvation or emigration.
 The railway and the post office were the largest employer in Aulendorf at that time.

 Rail services

 The station is classified by Deutsche Bahn as a category 4 station.

-As of December 2021, Aulendorf is the hub of hourly Regional-Express services from Ulm to Friedrichshafen and hourly services towards Sigmaringen.
+As of December 2025, Aulendorf is the hub of hourly Regional-Express services from Ulm to Friedrichshafen and hourly services towards Sigmaringen.
 Services run hourly on the Herbertingen–Isny railway alternatively to Hergatz or Kißlegg.
 Aulendorf is also the starting point of hourly Bodensee-Oberschwaben-Bahn (BOB) services towards Friedrichshafen.
+In the 2026 timetable, the following long-distance services stopped at the station: